Trisha1212/ansible-examples/couch-ansible-playbook/README.md

 Couchbase Ansible Playbook
 ===========================

-This project contains sample playbooks to manage Couchbase cluster.
+This project contains sample playbooks to manage Couchbase cluster community edition 4.0.x

 Note: the current scripts are only working on Ubuntu/Debian for now